weaviate/weaviate-io/developers/weaviate/config-refs/schema/range-index.md

 - **Implementation** Internally, rangeable indexes are implemented as [roaring bitmap slices](https://www.featurebase.com/blog/range-encoded-bitmaps).
 This data structure limits the index to values that can be stored as 64 bit integers.

-- **Availability** This feature is only available for new properties and new collections.
+- **Availability** This feature is only available for new properties.
 Existing properties cannot be converted to use the rangeable index.

 ## Questions and feedback